stevenrskelton/stevenrskelton.github.io/_posts/2024-02-27-http4s-streams-backpressure-reduce-multipart-upload-copy.md

 improvements in libraries to have over-sized benefit scaling proportionally to their popularity.
 However, this has the unintended consequence of developers never learning underlying concepts, both limiting their work within project implementations directly and through misusing or under-using available libraries.
-From personal observation, streams falls into this category, their performance benefits often passed-over until it is absolutely required to function.
+From personal observation, streams falls into this category, their performance benefits often passed-over until they are absolutely required by software to function correctly.

 # File Transfers